 Use of the James Reserve, like any wild and natural area, may involve some risks.
 The Regents of the University of California will not accept any liability for accidents which might occur on or near the University property.
 Your use of the James Reserve is done strictly at your own risk!
 You can avoid potential problems by being aware of the following possible risks.

-Never hike alone, always work with at least one other person and make sure that your instructor knows where you are going and when to expect you back.
+Never hike alone, always work with at least one other person, and make sure that your instructor knows where you are going and when to expect you back.

 The nearest paramedic is 7 miles south on Highway 243 in Pine Cove.
 There is a telephone in the Trailfinder Lodge.
-The nearest pay telephone is 2 1/2 miles south from Lake Fulmor on Highway 243 at the Lawler Lodge County Park facility.
+The nearest pay telephone is 2 1/2 miles south from Lake Fulmor on Highway 243 at Lawler Lodge County Park facility.
 Dial 911 for all emergency requests (medical, fire, criminal).

 If you smell or see smoke while working outdoors, please return to the Reserve and report it to a Reserve staff member, or call 911 and report it to the authorities.

-If you are in the field and hear the emergency siren, please return immediately to the Trailfinders Lodge for further instruction.
+If you are in the field and hear the emergency siren, return immediately to the Trailfinders Lodge for further instruction.
 If there is a need to evacuate, the parking lot is the designated gathering point.